 It should not happen, but it does.
-Forty percent of women end the life of their child because of financial reasons.
+It is estimated anywhere from 40% to 73% of women end the life of their child because of financial reasons.
 They are short on rent.
 They cannot afford daycare.
 The food they have for their family is already just enough.
 The pressure to abort builds from the inside and from outside influences and they make that appointment at the clinic.
 A day they will never forget and many will regret for the rest of their lives.
 But what if we could alleviate those financial burdens?
 Take away the driving force behind this deadly act?
 That is what Emily and Nathan Berning began to think.

 “Everything I tried to do outside of the pro-life movement really didn't seem to fit and I knew that so many women and children needed the help I could bring,” said Emily.
 “There was a large untapped niche in the pro-life movement of financially supporting women in crisis pregnancies.”

 So in October of 2017, the married team created Let Them Live.
 The nonprofit, based out of Indiana, helps women all over the country who are experiencing a crisis pregnancy and are abortion-minded.
 Their goal is simple: save as many babies as possible.

 “We want to end abortion by meeting the needs of the mother in the crisis pregnancy,” Emily explains.
 “We aspire to be like Osakr Schindler (and even exceed what he did) who saved the lives of 1200 Jews during the Holocaust.
 So far we have helped 23 women cancel their abortions in the last 10 months and we are looking forward to making that number even larger next year!”